ycc140/fastapi_celery/README.md

 # fastapi-celery example
-An extensive python FastAPI example using Celery
+An elaborate python FastAPI example using Celery
 <img width="35%" align="right" src="src/design/architecture.png" alt=""/>

 ## Author: Anders Wiklund

-This code repository is an extensive FAstAPI example of a RESTful API using Celery.
+This code repository is an elaborate FAstAPI example of a RESTful API using Celery.
+There's also a response functionality where the callar can receive responses without have to poll for the answer.
+The caller can chose between  a http RESTful callback or a RabbitMQ queue message.

 Async IO is a vital part of FastAPI, and it will be used where possible in this example.

-This repository is described in a number of **Medium** articles.
+This repository is described in a couple of **Medium** articles.

 ### Here's a brief outline of the article parts

 #### [1.
 Introduction and installation of required components](https://medium.com/@wilde.consult/fastapi-celery-flower-docker-async-example-part1-8e1c6b631d51)
 This part talks briefly about what Celery is and when to use it.
 It covers the overall architecture of the example and the installation of required components.

 #### [2.
 A code walkthrough of configuration and tools components](https://medium.com/@wilde.consult/fastapi-celery-flower-docker-async-example-part2-3ef830974d7)
 This part is a walkthrough of the code in the configuration and tools directories.